alendina/CS50.FifteenPuzzleGame/README.md

 # Version 1.0

 The Fifteen Puzzle Game Version 1.0 provides the user interface and the Manual mode of the game.
-When the game is started, the interface shows the finished matrix.
-We can shuffle the matrix using the "Shuffle" button.
+When the game is started, the interface shows the finished board.
+We can shuffle the board using the "Shuffle" button.
 Then, tiles can be moved by mouse-clicking on the tile near the empty cell.

 # For Use